loopstick/ResourcesForClasses/ConstructionTechniques/README.md

        - Wires that are soldered from one point on a board to another point on the same board:
        ![Solid wire on perf board](images/SolidOnBoard.jpg)

  - So what do you do if you need to attach a stranded wire to a solderless breadboard?
-Solder a small piece of solid core wire to the stranded wire, and dress it nicely with heat shrink tubing:
+Solder a small piece of solid core wire to the stranded wire, and dress it nicely with heat shrink tubing (just like the manufactured jumpers):
  ![Stranded to Solid](images/SolidToStranded.jpg)